 - We strongly recommend having a photocopy of all documents before you apply for a visa

-- You can apply up to three months before the start date of your programme.
+- You can apply up to three months before the start date of your program.
 This is the earliest that you can apply (you can apply later).
-It currently costs about £310 to apply for a Tier 4 visa outside the UK, £422 within the UK standard method and £822 within the UK premium method
+It currently costs about £310 to apply for a Tier-4 visa outside the UK, £422 within the UK standard method and £822 within the UK premium method

 Where can I apply?